 We work with the five trail associations below.
 Please consider joining at least one local trail association, as the money from your membership goes towards trail maintenance and new trail development.
 Membership numbers are extremely important for a trail association’s advocacy efforts, and really matter when they lobby the government for trail access and development.
 Plus you’ll receive some amazing deals from local sponsors, and be able to participate in fun events like Toonie Races and Poker Rides like those organized by MMBTS.

 Canmore and Area Mountain Bike Association (CAMBA)

-With a focus on Canmore and area, CAMBA’s mandate is to advocate for mountain biking, and strive for a vibrant, exciting trail system for all ages and abilities.
+Focussed on Canmore and area, CAMBA’s mandate is to advocate for mountain biking, and strive for a vibrant, exciting trail system for all ages and abilities.
 CAMBA had 300 members for the 2019 season.
-They have a number of exciting projects they will continue to work on for the 2020 season.
-These include the Quarry Lake Trail and the Razor’s Edge Connector Trail.
+They have a number of exciting projects they will continue to work on for the 2020 season, including the Quarry Lake Trail and the Razor’s Edge Connector Trail.
 CAMBA also received approval in principle from Alberta Parks for an Enduro/Freeride trail at the Nordic Centre.
 Through an MOU with Three Sisters Mountain Village, CAMBA is also helping to integrate new and existing trails as they continue to develop their lands in and around Canmore.
 CAMBA is also in the very initial stages of working toward sanctioning the Prospector Trail in Exshaw!
 The Razor’s Edge Connector Trail will be pivotal for the trail being sanctioned as well.
 CAMBA also maintains the Benchlands Skills Park which offers users dirt jumps, log and rock/skinny riding and other features.